 Will an accident or violation on my driving record raise my rates?
 For how long?

-For accidents, it typically depends on the nature and severity of the accident, as well as fault.
+How much accidents raise your rates typically depends on the nature and severity of the accident, as well as fault.
 A minor accident may be forgiven under state law or by an insurance company, especially if you are not found to be at fault.
 If instead you are at-fault for a major accident, you could see a big increase in car insurance rates or even a cancellation of coverage, subject to state law.

 Violations can affect your rates because they show you are more of a risk.
 If you have had a clean driving record for years and get one minor speeding ticket, your rates may not go up but your safe driver discount could be taken away.
 For more major offenses (i.e. DUI), expect your rates to drastically increase since you are now a much higher risk.